What To Know As Boeing Executives Testify Before Congress

 Last week, Indonesia's National Transportation Safety Committee released its long-awaited report, criticizing Boeing for the design and certification of the 737 Max and the MCAS system in particular.
 Investigators found that while MCAS was the primary cause of the Lion Air crash, a faulty sensor, inadequate maintenance, poor pilot training and a failure to heed previous problems with the same aircraft were all contributing factors.

-Boeing insiders told NPR's David Schaper that a shift in corporate culture over the last decade has led to the prioritization of profits and shareholder value over safety.
+Boeing insiders told NPR's David Schaper that a shift in corporate culture over the past decade has led to the prioritization of profits and shareholder value over safety.
 Since the 737 Max earned a common "type rating" with the previous model, for instance, pilots only had to undergo minimal additional training, which Boeing promoted on its website as a cost-saving measure.
 Experts such as aviation industry analyst Bjorn Fehrm say a culture of cost-cutting has financial as well as reputational consequences that Boeing must address.

 How have Boeing and the FAA responded?